UNDP-Data/geohub/documentation/docs/data/sdg_bucket.md

+---
+title: What is inside the SDG bucket?
+---

 ## What is inside the SDG bucket?

 Within the SDG bucket, the user can search all the updated and relevant data related to the Sustainable Development Goals and their performance.